by Meslissa Estes, LPC, LMFT

 Infertility can also cause you to be stressed out about your spiritual or religious beliefs.
 Often people think that “God is punishing them” and they may also start to lose faith in their beliefs.
 Some people may feel conflicted, because their religion doesn’t condone fertility treatment.
 This is a time when it can be helpful to increase your positive thinking and beliefs instead of decreasing them.

 Talking with a counselor, either individually, as a couple, or in a support group setting, can help to reduce stress.
 According to RESOLVE, research showed a 55% take home baby rate for participants in mind/body groups, 54% for support groups, and 20% for the controls.
 A counselor can help you talk through your emotions, learn relaxation techniques, help you to challenge your negative thinking patterns, and come up with a plan for conceiving in conjunction with you doctor.
+Some people use cannabis to overcome stress related issues.
+Of course, this is out of the question if you are currently trying to conceive or have managed to become pregnant.
+Those that aren’t may want to take advantage of the dispensary supplies available online.

 It is important to know how to reduce your stress.
 Some ways to reduce stress are: